Indigenous Tuition Initiative

 If you are an eligible graduate student in an unfunded approved research-based program, you can apply for the Indigenous Tuition Grant to cover your tuition fees.

 Eligible graduate students in programs with a funding commitment already have their tuition fees covered.
-This is part of their funding package for a specified number of years, through internal or external awards or fellowships, TA-ships, or research stipend, supervisor’s research grant etc.
+This is part of their funding package for a specified number of years, through internal or external awards or fellowships, TA-ships, or research stipend, supervisor’s research grant etc. However, funded students are encouraged to apply as there may be additional funding opportunities available through their respective faculty.

 If you are a graduate student continuing your studies past your funded years and are no longer receiving funding for your tuition fees, you are eligible for the Indigenous Tuition Grant.